pedroetb/pedroetb-projects-docker-build/README.md

 You can use it to build (locally or remotely) your own Docker images, supporting **docker compose build** with compose configuration and plain **docker build** command.

 Support remote actions, connecting through SSH to other machines.
 This is useful to build Docker images for different architectures natively, for example.
-For remote building, `docker >= v23` is required (because `docker compose >= v2` plugin is needed, will fallback to `docker build` if outdated) at remote host.
+For remote building `docker >= v23` is required, because `docker compose >= v2` plugin is needed.
+Will fallback to `docker build` alternative if outdated.

 ## Actions

+* **build**:

-* **build**: Build an image locally or at a remote Docker environment.
+  Build an image locally or at a remote Docker environment.
 Contains several stages:

+  1. **prepare-env**:

-  * *prepare-env*: Try different paths to locate build configuration, retrieve environment variables from current environment and script arguments, prepare values for usage, etc.
+     Try different paths to locate build configuration, retrieve environment variables from current environment and script arguments, prepare values for usage, etc.

+  1. **check-config**:

-  * *check-config*: Validate *compose* configuration (if found).
+     Validate *compose* configuration (if found).
 When configuration is missing or invalid, building will continue using `docker build` alternative.

+  1. **prepare-build**:

-  * *prepare-build*: Copy resources to remote environment (when available), including build configuration, specific project resources, environment definition, etc.
+     Copy resources to remote environment (when available), including build configuration, specific project resources, environment definition, etc.

+  1. **do-build**:

-  * *do-build*: Automatically decide to use `docker compose build` or `docker build`, launch build process locally or remotely, create predefined image tags, push resultant image to Docker registry, clean temporary resources, etc.
+     Automatically decide to use `docker compose build` or `docker build`, launch build process locally or remotely, create predefined image tags, push resultant image to Docker registry, clean temporary resources, etc.

+* **tag**:

-* **tag**: Apply a new tag to an already built Docker image, locally or at a remote Docker environment.
+  Apply a new tag to an already built Docker image, locally or at a remote Docker environment.
 Contains several stages:

+  1. **prepare-registry**:

-  * *prepare-registry*: Check variables and apply default values if missing, for Docker registry configuration.
+     Check variables and apply default values if missing, for Docker registry configuration.

+  1. **prepare-tag**:

-  * *prepare-tag*: Split image names and tags, check variables and apply default values if missing, for Docker tag application.
+     Split image names and tags, check variables and apply default values if missing, for Docker tag application.

+  1. **do-tag**:

-  * *do-tag*: Login to registries, pull source image, apply new tag and push the result.
+     Login to registries, pull source image, apply new tag and push the result.

+* **flatten**:

-* **flatten**: Obtain a single-level Docker image name from a multi-level source.
+  Obtain a single-level Docker image name from a multi-level source.
 Useful to tag images from GitLab registry (multi-level: *group-name/path/to/project*) to DockerHub (single-level: *username/path-to-project*).
 The output image name can be retrieved as script result or into `TARGET_IMAGE_NAME` environment variable.

 ## Usage